Our Lady of Medjugorje: Supporters

 Archbishop Franic of Split, a senior Croatian cleric, in 1985, during the Yugoslav episcopal conference, supported the Medjugorje apparitions and opposed Zanic.

 According to Inés San Martín, Hans Urs von Balthasar, said: “The theology of Medjugorje rings true.
 I am convinced of its truth.
 Everything concerning Medjugorje is authentic from a Catholic point of view.”
 Chris Maunder wrote that the theologian, Hans Urs von Balthasar condemned Bishop Zanic for "his uncompromising style when making accusations against Medjugorje's supporters."

 Chris Maunder noted that Mariologist René Laurentin, who was a priest and theologian, authored books that were positive about Our Lady of Medjugorje, such as: Is the Virgin Mary Appearing in Medjugore?, An Urgent Message for the World given in a Marxist Country (1984), Scientific and Medical Studies on the Apparitions at Medjugorje (1987) and a series of books to update supporters called Derniers Nouvelles (Latest News).
 Joanne Marie Greer and David O.Moberg have explained that Laurentin and co-author Henry Joyeux, a medical doctor and professor at the University of Montpellier, used the results from scientific tests “carried out on the visionaries, both during their normal life and while in ecstasy” and found these tests “to be a most powerful argument in defense of the apparitions.”

+Sister Emmanuel Maillard is also a major supporter of the alleged apparitions of Medjugorje, authoring some of the best-selling books – Medjugorje, Triumph of the Heart, The Hidden Child of Medjugorje, The Beautiful Story of Medjugorje – on the phenomenon and promoting messages from the Virgin Mary through the internet.

-Cardinal Cristoph Schönborn of Austria, a close collaborator of Pope Francis, took a personal pilgrimage to Medjugorje in 2009.
+Cardinal Christoph Schönborn of Austria, a close collaborator of Pope Francis, took a personal pilgrimage to Medjugorje in 2009.
 According to John Thavis, Schönborns pilgrimage was "highly publicized where he spoke favorably about the apparitions and met with at least one of the visionaries."